 - Via Vita Health

 - Cheltenham Ladies college

 Belinda is and has been a member of the Gloucestershire Healthy Living and Learning Team.
 This is Gloucestershire’s new version of a healthy schools partnership and consists of a team of leading teachers and other professionals who provide support and guidance for schools working towards gaining their award.
 Within the team Belinda is the lead for mental and emotional wellbeing and recently developed a package for all team members that they can use when promoting staff wellbeing.
 This has been very well received as it has increased the capacity within the team.
 An exciting development for schools in Gloucestershire has been a new Mental Health Champion Award that many schools are striving to achieve.
 Belinda is often called upon from within Gloucestershire County council by other teams.
 She has provided sessions to support schools following bereavement or other sudden trauma as well as delivering parents evenings and facilitating classroom activities and assemblies to support health and wellbeing work in schools and colleges

 Belinda has had two books published on emotional and mental wellbeing.
-She is currently working with an organisation called Facts 4 Life to develop some new resources for all key stages.
+She is works with an organisation called Facts 4 Life to develop some new resources for all key stages.
 The focus of the materials is to teach children and young people about mental and emotional health.